Turnpike and dissipativity in generalized discrete-time stochastic linear-quadratic optimal control

-Thus, we get the same results as shown in Figure~\ref{fig:CSTRGaussianMoments} in the uniform case.
-Additionally, we have plotted solutions for two fixed realizations of the uniformly distributed noise, shown in Figure~\ref{fig:CSTRUniformSample2Rows}.
-Again, we can observe the pathwise turnpike property analogous to Figure~\ref{fig:CSTRGaussianSample2Rows}, which illustrates that the turnpike property from Theorem~\ref{thm:TurnpikeProb} also holds for non-Gaussian distributions.
+Thus, we get the same results as shown in Figure~\ref{fig:CSTRGaussianMoments}.

+In order to give an alternative way of illustrating the distributional turnpike property without knowledge of the stationary distribution, Figure~\ref{fig:CSTRGammaDist} illustrates the evolution of the probability density functions (PDFs) defining the marginal distributions of $X_1$ and $X_2$ for the horizon $N=80$.
+We can observe that the PDFs are almost constant in the middle of the time horizon which is a clear indicator of a turnpike property in distribution.
+Moreover, observe the asymmetric nature of the PDF for $X_1$.

+Additionally, Figure~\ref{fig:DistComparison} compares the PDFs in the Gaussian and gamma-distributed setting for the solutions on horizon $N=80$ at time $k=40$.
+Given that this is the middle of the time horizon, it can be reasonably assumed that these PDFs are a good approximation of the stationary distributions according to the definition of the turnpike property.
+As we can see, in the gamma-distributed setting the stationary distribution is asymmetric and differs significantly from the Gaussian one.
+Thus, we can observe that the explicit behavior of the solutions depends on the specific distribution of the noise although the proofs in Section~\ref{sec:Dissi} and Section~\ref{sec:Turnpike} do not take them directly into account.